Darleen Carr: Career

-Carr was also part of a Members Only Preview for the behind-the-scenes exhibition titled Walt Disney’s The Jungle Book: Making a Masterpiece during a special talk alongside Andreas Deja, Floyd Norman and Bruce Reitherman which took place on June 22, 2022.
-The exhibition will take place at The Walt Disney Family Museum from June 23, 2022 to January 8, 2023.
+Carr was also part of a behind-the-scenes exhibition titled Walt Disney’s The Jungle Book: Making a Masterpiece during a special talk alongside Andreas Deja, Floyd Norman and Bruce Reitherman, which took place on June 22, 2022.
+The exhibition took place at The Walt Disney Family Museum from June 23, 2022 to January 8, 2023.

-She has played Melissa Gardner in the A.R Gurney play "Love Letters" twice.
-Once at The Grove Theater in 1992 opposite her husband at the time, Jameson Parker, and recently for the BVS Cultural Arts Association's production on October 15, 2022.
+She has played Melissa Gardner in the A.R Gurney play Love Letters: once at The Grove Theater in 1992 with Jameson Parker and for the BVS Cultural Arts Association's production on October 15, 2022.

 Award nominations

 In 1977, she was nominated for the Best Supporting Actress Golden Globe for her performance in the miniseries Once an Eagle.